hadzimura/solrunners/README.md

 ### pyglet

-Even though it's quite overkill, as you can quite easily write complex videogames using the `pyglet` and you need to overcome the urge to use the latest version of anything: because the `2.0.x` mainline version has (to be fair) great prospects ahead itself, but...
+Even though it's quite overkill, as you can quite easily write complex videogames using the `pyglet`; and you need to overcome the urge to use the latest version of anything: because the `2.0.x` mainline version has (to be fair) great prospects ahead itself, but...
 You do not solve all your problems by simply downgrading the module you use on daily basis.
 I suppose.
 Took me two epiphany-like moments to downgrade deep enough my code just started working.
 There is also the fact a lots of audio-editors save your `WAV` your downgrading comes in play, as it easily can be started in headless mode and plays 16-bit 44.1 kHz audio samples natively.

 ---